Wellness is …

 While there are different pieces to the wellness puzzle, these pieces all impact you as a whole person.
 Each aspect is an essential component of the wellness equation.
 As such, when you neglect any one part, you – the whole person – end up in a state of imbalance.
 Balance is a key component to achieving wellness and optimal functioning.
 For instance, exercising and eating well are important, but if you are not getting enough sleep, you will fall out of balance.
 As a college student, attending classes and studying are essential, but if you don’t take the time to develop and nurture friendships, your life will feel out of balance.

 In order to live optimally, you must actually make change happen in your life.
 These changes can range from the obvious – e.g., quitting smoking, exercising – to things you may never have equated with wellness – e.g., expressing your passions and talents, utilizing your unique strengths, and laughing every chance you get.
 Making changes in your life can sometimes feel overwhelming.
 Look at the pieces of the wellness puzzle below and decide where you would like to start.
 Once you begin to make small positive changes in your life, you will feel more able to tackle the bigger changes.
-Remember, The University Counseling Center is here to help.
+Remember, Counseling and Psychological Services is here to help.
 Please let us assist you in making positive changes in your life and maximizing your potential as a person.

 - Physical Wellness: The ability to care for our bodies and maintain a healthy lifestyle in order to minimize the negative effects of stress on our lives.